Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

 \subsection{Graph (f)}

-For completeness, we also consider the graph (f), which at first sight is similar to (e), in that it has a subgraph collinear to an external photon.
-However, since there is only a single collinear subgraph (A) that connects to initial state particles, there is no Glauber pinch.
-Thus, we can use similar arguments for graph (c) to show that graph (f) in fact scales as $\lambda^2$.
+For completeness, we also consider the graph (f), which at first sight is similar to (e), in that it has a subgraph $C$ collinear to an external photon.
+As before, when the $S$ subgraph only involves usoft momenta, the same argument as for graph (e) applies, such that we find that the overall scaling is $\lambda^2$, which is a suppressed contribution.

+We highlight that there is no Glauber pinch for this configuration, since there is only one initial state particle connected to a collinear subgraph, here $A$ (the incoming photon is connected to the hard subgraph $H$).
+Thus, the necessary condition for a Glauber pinch to exist, discussed earlier, is not satisfied here.